Internet-lab/LinuxPC/README.md

 a.
 Download Ubuntu Server 20.04 LTS from https://ubuntu.com/download/server

-a.
+b.
 Create a new VM.
 If you start the name with "Ubu", Virtualbox automatically selects *Ubuntu (64-bit)*.
 Allocate min.
 2048 MB memory and min.
 20 GB for the virtual disk.
-Go to `Settings→Ports→USB' and select `USB 3.0 Controller'.
+Go to `Settings→Ports→USB` and select `USB 3.0 Controller`.

-b.
+c.
 Install the Ubuntu server from the downloaded .iso file as a VM in Virtualbox (the development was done with Virtualbox 6.1).
 Allocate min.
 2048 MB memory and min.
 20 GB for the virtual disk.

-c.
+d.
 During the installation, use the default settings.

  * For the user name password, select **Name: `Labuser`, username: `labuser`, password: `labuser`**.
  * Agree to the installation of OpenSSH server